Welcome to my trip report on Garada's CRJ-1000!

 Anyway, I checked in confirming my seat, 37A.

 Only to find that I got 29A which was not what I want.
 Only realized this when I was at the gate waiting.

 I believe out of courtesy, the counter staff should have told me about the seat change but that doesn't matter.
-Later on, on the aircraft it turned out be an almost empty plane, I got to choose where to seat just before the aircraft pushed back.
-I was assigned to 29A with another passenger beside me, but he moved then only I moved to the rear.
-More of that in my later part of the report.
+It turned out to be an almost empty plane, I got to choose where to seat just before the aircraft pushed back.
+I was assigned to 29A with another passenger beside me.
+He relocated to another seat in front while I choose to move a rows behind, near the rear of the aircraft.

 Routing for this flight!

-The airline had added the 'Explore Jet' titles on this beauty.
+The airline added the 'Explore Jet' titles on this beauty.

 Date: 18th February 2014

 Engines: 2 X GE CF34-8C5A2